HF Safety and hazards!

 HF can be used safely.
 It is used safely in large quantities for industrial applications and in commercial labs.
 HF requires healthy respect, good lab practices, and appropriate safety precautions.

-1. Set up in a working hood, never anywhere else!
+1. Set up in a working fume hood, never anywhere else!

 2. Set up your workspace carefully.
 Get everything you don’t need out of your workspace.
 Clutter causes accidents.

-3. Wear a lab coat, shoes, apron, long rubber gloves (not just the thin vinyl gloves), and goggles or a face shield.
+3. Wear a lab coat, shoes, apron, the special HF-resistant rubber gloves (not just the thin vinyl gloves), goggles, and a face shield.
 Check gloves for holes.
 Double gloves are better.

 6. Review where you can go to quickly wash off spilled HF.
 Be sure there is nothing obstructing the sinks or the lab shower.
 Do not worry about the lab shower making a mess, that’s what it’s for.